 Students in the Programs also must obtain grades of "B-" or higher in order for courses to count for credit in the Program.
-Courses may be repeated once if grades of "C+" or lower are earned the first time the course is taken.
-A student receiving the grade of "F" in any course is automatically placed on probation or dismissed per Graduate School policies.
+Courses may be repeated once if grades of "C+" are earned the first time the course is taken, however a grade of "F" in any course is automatically reviewed for probation or dismissal per Graduate School policies.
+Students may appeal dismissal with the

+Graduate School.
 Students who receive a C+ or lower will be reviewed by the department faculty, and this may also be grounds for termination from the program.